ealtili/Blog/Troubleshooting_Kubernetes.md.md

 kubernetes workloads such as pods deployments and services.
 Troubleshooting these things is not that complicated.
+We will look at different scenarios and we will see that thought process and the pattern of troubleshooting these things is very similar.

+ 1. **Line Endings Issues**
-We will look at different scenarios and we will see that thought and the pattern of troubleshooting these things is very similar and quite simple so without further ado let's go the line ending issues are issues I encounter at least once a week where you have developers working on different operating systems each operating system has its own way of
+Line ending issues are issues I encounter at least once a week where you have developers working on different operating systems each operating system has its own way of